Alexeibeuno/Resources/README.md

-# Research Paper Resources
+# Biases in AI and how to reduce them

-Working on writing a research paper titled "Biases in AI and how to reduce them".
+This is a Github repository to collate literature and record progress on the research paper titled: *"Biases in AI and how to reduce them"*.

-A single repository where it has all my research paper resources.